 Those whose visa is about to expire but do not work in a critical sector in the fight against the pandemic should find out whether they can apply for a different visa and in the meantime, obtain a bridging visa.

-Since its discovery in the Chinese city of Wuhan in December 2019, the coronavirus (COVID-19) has spread to infect individuals in over 100 countries.
+Since its discovery in the Chinese city of Wuhan in December 2019, the coronavirus (COVID-19) has spread to infect individuals in several countries around the world, including Australia.
 The World Health Organization has therefore declared COVID-19 a pandemic.

-Besides the usual health advice for Australia, experts recommend travelers to:
+Besides the usual health advice for Australia, experts recommend travellers to:

 - Wash their hands frequently with warm water and soap